DinoChiesa/Apigee-Java-XOP-Handler/README.md

    * mark one private static method as public on MultipartInput
    * expose one new method on PartInput: getHeaderNames()

-2. The callout is fairly rigid.
+2. For the `edit_1` action, the callout is fairly rigid.
 It handles only:
    * messages with 2 parts
    * the first part must have content-type: `application/soap+xml` or `text/xml`, and must be a valid SOAP message.
    * the second part must have content-type: `application/zip` or `application/octet-stream`

 3. You could use this callout as-is, _or_, use it as a starting point, if you wanted to do something different with a XOP message.
+If you like, you could contribute your enhancements back to this repo as a pull request.

    The multipart-handler module also allows you to construct XOP messages.
-So you could use the code here as an starting point to a callout that accepts an inbound binary stream, and then constructs a SOAP MTOM+XOP message.
-Lots of other possibilities, of course.
+So As one example for additional capability, you could use the code here as an starting point to a callout that accepts an inbound binary stream, and then constructs a SOAP MTOM+XOP message.
+There are lots of other possibilities, of course.

 ## Example API Proxy